 Uh huh!
 Just this weekend, I spent some time encouraging women at a local seminary to stop asking, “What does your husband do?” (a conversational dead-end) and instead ask, “Tell me about your family.”

 Mr. Allberry writes of the importance for all believers to care and think carefully about singleness.
-First because most people who are currently married will one day be single again (and I would add, start out single), and second because singleness directly affects the whole church (Romans 12:4-5).
+After all, most people who are currently married will one day be single again (and I would add, start out single).
+Singleness directly affects the whole church (Romans 12:4-5).
 We are one body, and therefore belong to one another.
 If I struggle, we all weak.
 If someone’s marriage is a mess, we all hurt.

 This book does a great job describing the necessity and intricacies of friendship, including a poignant chapter on the myth of lacking family.
 I have been extraordinarily fortunate to have multiple families who have adopted me, but its not always simple, especially as “Singles need their married friends more than their married friends need them” (p.132).
 I’ll be chewing on this chapter for a long time.